adrianrudnik/pushover-cli/README.md

 ### Push messages

-To get an overview of all possible flags you can use `pushover-cli help send` or read through the overview here:
+To get an overview of all possible flags, see `pushover-cli help send` or read through the overview here:

 ```
 Flags: